kdiaz1452/USAID/README.md

-# Delivery Date Prediction System
+# USAID Delivery Delay Predictor

 ## Overview
 This project is a web-based application designed to predict delivery delays for products based on various input factors.
 It leverages machine learning to estimate delivery dates and provides users with an easy-to-use interface for predicting USAID shipment delivery delays.